 All adults undergo training as part of their Getting Started training modules.
 After that all adults must do refresher training every 3 years.
 Other training modules such as ’17-Running Safe Activities’ give further guidance.

 Safety includes running activities, maintaining safe premises, food hygiene, safety online, managing emergencies, and accident and near miss reporting.
 Then there’s advice on bouncy castles and ticks, the list goes on.
 It is a wide and complex subject – for safety advice, email firstname.lastname@example.org.

 All adults should regularly review their White Card which is a summary of our Best Practice and available from the Scout Shop free of charge.

 Safe scouting: a code of conduct (listed on the Purple card)

 - Do ensure all activities are approved in accordance with POR (Rule 9.1)

-- Do identify hazards and discuss how they will be managed to reduce risk (see the Activities – Risk Assessment factsheet; Staying Safe checklists for managers, executive committees and sectional leaders).
+- Do identify hazards and discuss how they will be managed to reduce risk (see the Activities – Risk Assessment factsheet; Staying Safe checklists for managers, trustees and sectional leaders).